Srivijaya: Legacy

 Srivijaya is a street name in many cities in Indonesia and has become synonymous with Palembang and South Sumatra.
 Srivijaya University, established in 1960 in Palembang, was named after Srivijaya.
-Kodam Sriwijaya (a military commando area unit), PT Pupuk Sriwijaya (a fertiliser company), Sriwijaya Post (a Palembang-based newspaper), Sriwijaya Air (an airline), Gelora Sriwijaya Stadium, and Sriwijaya F.C.
+Kodam II/Sriwijaya (an army regional military command), (an aircraft carrier of the Indonesian Navy), Pupuk Sriwidjaja Palembang (a fertiliser company), Sriwijaya Post (a Palembang-based newspaper), Sriwijaya Air (an airline), Gelora Sriwijaya Stadium, and Sriwijaya F.C.
 (Palembang football club) were also all named after Srivijaya.
 On 11 November 2011, during the opening ceremony of 2011 Southeast Asian Games in Gelora Sriwijaya Stadium, Palembang, a colossal dance performance titled "Srivijaya the Golden Peninsula" was performed featuring Palembang traditional dances and a life-sized replica of an ancient ship.
 In popular culture, Srivijaya has become the source of inspiration for numbers of fictional feature films, novels and comic books.
 For example, the 2013 film Gending Sriwijaya, took place three centuries after the fall of Srivijaya, telling a story about court intrigue amidst the efforts to revive the fallen empire.